mwiraszka/london-chess-club/README.md

 <summary>v5.11.0 - December TBD, 2025</summary>

 - 🚀 Update City Champion page and Members table with new 2025 London Chess Champion
+- 🔧 Upgrade Angular to v21.0.x and various other third-party packages to their latest versions
+- 🔧 Security updates

 </details>